LarsKoelpin/typescript-to-graphql/Readme.md

 # Motivation
-This library is targeted to node.js developer, who develop their applications using typescript and graphql
+This library is targeted to node.js developer, who develop their applications using the Typescript language and GraphQl.

 # Problem
-When I develop graphQl Applications, I often feel like I have to synchronize my TypeScript interfaces to match my graphQl schema or vise versa.
-This is a tedious task to do, when changing the schema in development and for me often leads to "any" typing because of that, losing a valuable typescript feature.
+When I develop GraphQl applications, I often feel like I have to synchronize my TypeScript interfaces to match my graphQl schema or vise versa.
+This is a tedious task to do, when changing the schema in development and for me often leads to "any" typings or differences between the GQL Schema and the typescript interface.
+This leads to losing a valuable typescript features or introducing avoidable bugs.

-This lib helps by translating typescript interfaces directly to graphql interfaces, so the developer has to maintain only one "source of truth", which are typescript interfaces.
+This lib helps by translating typescript interfaces directly to graphql schemas, so the developer has to maintain only one "source of truth", which are typescript interfaces.

 # The Gist
 To use the library, the developer has to extend the GQLQuery or GQLInput or both interface, provided by this package.
+The GQLQuery maps 1 to 1 to a GraphQL Query Type, while the GQLInput maps to its GraphQL input counterpart.

+The follwing code shows a typescript interface in action.
 ```typescript
 import { GQLQuery } from 'ts-interface-to-gql';